John Carney (director): Life and career

 Carney developed the 2019 romantic comedy anthology series Modern Love, also writing and directing several episodes.

-In March 2022, it was announced that Carney will replace Kenneth Branagh as the director of an untitled Bee Gees biopic for Paramount Pictures.
+In March 2022, it was announced that Carney would replace Kenneth Branagh as the director of an untitled Bee Gees biopic for Paramount Pictures.
 The film was removed from its scheduled date on the same day.
 However, in December it was announced that Lorene Scafaria would be replacing Carney as the project's director.